 What is a healthier living lifestyle?

 For most people, healthy living means having a good balance of physical and mental health or functioning normally in life.
-This includes a better diet, more and regular exercise, and better mental well-being.
-Because these three are clearly twined.
+This includes a better diet, more regular exercise, and better mental well-being.
+Because these three are twined.

 Physical and mental health are often closely related, so changes on one side (good or bad) directly impact the other.